 7. Navratri

-In areas like Gujarat, Navratri is celebrated through Garba nights and Dandiya Raas dances which are highly popular in the region.
+In areas like Gujarat, Navratri is celebrated through Garba nights and Dandiya Raas which are highly popular in the region.
 In fact, this is the time when the people dress up in beautiful traditional clothes and perform nine days fast as part of the festivities.
-On the eighth and ninth days of fasting, however, Kanya pujan is performed in just about every Hindu household.
+On the eighth and ninth days of fasting, however, Kanya Pujan is performed in just about every Hindu household.

-Things To Do - 9-days fasting, dress up in traditional clothes, perform Kanya Pujan on the eighth and ninth day of fasting, attend Dandiya nights
+Things to do - 9-days fasting, dress up in traditional clothes, perform Kanya Pujan on the eighth and ninth day of fasting, attend Dandiya nights

-Where It Is Celebrated - Navratri is celebrated all around the country, mostly in Gujarat, Maharashtra, and other metros including the Indian Capital.
+Where it is Celebrated - Navratri is celebrated all around the country, mostly in Gujarat, Maharashtra, and other metros including the Indian Capital.

-Significance Of The Festival - Navratri represents the celebration of Goddess Amba in nine different forms.
+Significance of the Festival - Navratri represents the celebration of Goddess Amba in nine different forms.

 Suggested Read: Places to Visit in Uttarakhand: Discover the Spectacular Treasures of India